 From timeless tactics like cold calling and referrals, to more modern, marketing-based solutions like email outreach and Facebook ads, it can be quite easy to get overwhelmed.

 But one thing we can all agree on is that there’s nothing better than qualified leads who come to you.
 If you’re tired of getting on calls with cold prospects and putting in hours and days into developing relationships only for your leads to disappear on you, you should know that there are better ways.

-By following the lead generation tactics below, you can make it so that you’re working with qualified and relevant leads only.
+By following the real estate lead generation tactics below, you can make it so that you’re working with qualified and relevant leads only.
 Leads who will be qualifying themselves through your website before even getting on a call with you.